Zeus-Eternal/AI-Karen/README.md

 python scripts/server_cli.py stop            # stop if running
 ```

-If you encounter `ImportError: cannot import name 'FastAPI'`, check that you
+If you encounter `ImportError: cannot import name 'FastAPI'`, check for a
-don't have a directory named `fastapi` in the project root.
-It can shadow the
+directory named `fastapi` in the project root.
+It will shadow the installed
-installed package.
+package.
+The server now exits with an error if such a folder exists.

 ### 3. Start Frontend (optional)